cscarv/le-carnet/README.md

 French TinyStories (name to be changed) is a text dataset of 1 million children's stories in french using very simple vocabulary, based on the English TinyStories dataset.
 The purpose is to provide a reliable, high-quality resource for pretraining small language models from scratch, aimed at educational and experimental use.

-This dataset was created by synthetically generating French short stories using mainly [Mistral-Small-24B-Instruct-2501](https://huggingface.co/mistralai/Mistral-Small-24B-Instruct-2501)
+This dataset was created by synthetically generating French short stories using [Mistral-Small-24B-Instruct-2501](https://huggingface.co/mistralai/Mistral-Small-24B-Instruct-2501)